sumitadhikari7/nodejs-learning/README.md

 - Evenr loop slides review
 - Evenr loop coding examples
 - Async patterns - blocking code, setting up promises, refractoring to async

+### Day 3

+- EventEmitter with code examples
+- Emitting and listening to custom events
+- Chaining multiple event listeners
+- Practical use of EventEmitter with HTTP module
+- Introduction to Streams in Node.js
+- Reading files using fs.createReadStream()
+- Understanding highWaterMark for stream buffer size
+- Encoding streams (utf8) for readable output
+- Listening to stream events 'data' 'end' 'error' -Streaming file data into HTTP responses
+- Installing express as a project dependency

 This repo will be continuously updated as I progress through the full course.